This article originally appeared on VICE UK.

 During the show's three-year run Thompson found the time to write acclaimed biographies of Peter Cook and Tintin creator Hergé.
 This constant vivacity made his lung cancer diagnosis during the beginning of the third series all the more hard to comprehend; he seemed so full of enthusiasm, and had never smoked a day in his life, yet had been struck down with this illness.

-Thompson died on the 7th of November, 2005 at the age of 45.
+Thompson died on November 7, 2005 at the age of 45.
 In the obituaries written about him he was remembered best for his producer role on Have I Got News for You.
 Monkey Dust, the show that arguably had the most of him in it, was reduced to a footnote.

-Presently, the show has been languishing in obscurity for a decade, never repeated, not available on iPlayer or Netflix and – bar season 1 – never released on DVD.
-There are plenty of suggestions as to why the show's cult appeal hasn't been capitalised on (they did a lot of offensive stuff), but the one that the forums are most set upon is the inclusion of three rubbish Brummie terrorists in season two, a full year before the 7/7 bombings.
+Presently, the show has been languishing in obscurity for a decade, never repeated, not available on iPlayer or Netflix and—bar season one—never released on DVD.
+There are plenty of suggestions as to why the show's cult appeal hasn't been capitalized on (they did a lot of offensive stuff), but the one that the forums are most set upon is the inclusion of three rubbish Brummie terrorists in season two, a full year before the 7/7 bombings.

 "So we're meeting up to discuss whether we can do more jokes about rubbish terrorists," recalled Shaun Pye.
 "A while after, I remember texting Harry on 7/7 and saying, 'Should we just cancel this?
 It's never gonna happen now.'
 It was the death knell to it."